Skip to content

 Production-Ready Configuration

-The pipeline consists of three stages: extracting the diff from the merge request API, running AI analysis on the diff, and posting the results as a merge request note.
+The pipeline uses three stages: extracting the diff from the merge request API, running AI analysis on the extracted diff, and posting results as a merge request note.
 The workflow: rules block ensures that pipelines run only for merge request events.

 workflow: